-If there isn't already a team of people helping your park, bring up the idea with other families especially those you know through Girl Scouts or at your local city council meeting to see if you can start one.
+If there isn't already a team of people helping your park, bring up the idea with other families-especially those you know through Girl Scouts-or at your local city council meeting to see if you can start one.
 Taking care of and learning about our outdoor spaces together is a fun way to build community, make friends, and improve the world for everyone.
-Ever feel like your life is on a cycle of wash, rinse, repeat?
-Break out of the blahs with these activities that bring the fun and learning of Girl Scouts to the whole family.